-Wonders Grade 5 curriculum suggests scaffolding of content and language development across PLD levels.
-In each unit, teachers are able to meet their students where they are in their language journey.
+Wonders Grade 4 curriculum suggests scaffolding of content and language development across PLD levels.
+In each unit, teachers can meet their students where they are in their language journey.
 The example below shows an excerpt from the "Bridge to English" resource which explains strategies for connecting to students' languages of strength.